deathlabs/.github/profile/README.md

 # `deathlabs`
-We develop free and open-source software for the Cyber Defense, DevSecOps, and AI/ML communities.
+`deathlabs` was originally launched by a single developer ([@cyberphor](https://github.com/cyberphor)) focused on one sector of cyberspace: Detection Engineering And Threat Hunting (DEATH).
+Overtime, tooling to augment cloud native and AI/ML projects were added.
+Anyone is welcome to use the software nested under this organization (no corporate mothership is required).
 The skull logo was created by <a href="https://www.flaticon.com/free-icons/skull" title="skull icons">Freepik</a>.